 Assignment 2: Box Office Trivia

-The goal of this assignment is to produce OCaml code that will help you answer a set of questions about the top-grossing films in movie history.
 To get started, download the tarball located here.
-Unzip and untar the code and data by typing the following commands at a unix prompt.
+Unzip and untar the code and data by typing the following command at a unix prompt.

 $ tar xfz a2.tgz